Wajih Azaizeh

-Wajih Tayeib Azaizeh (born 1955 in Irbid) is the Jordanian Minister of Political and Parliamentary Affairs.
-He was appointed as minister on 27 October 2022.
-Previously he had served as Minister of Transport from 7 March until 27 October 2022.
+Wajih Tayeib Azaizeh (born 1955 in Irbid) is the Jordanian minister of state for prime ministry affairs.
+He was appointed as minister on 27 September 2023.
+Previously he had served as minister of transport from 7 March until 27 October 2022 and minister for political and parliamentary affairs from 27 October 2022 until 26 September 2023.

 Education

 Azaizeh holds a Bachelor in Civil Engineering (1979) from the University of Aleppo.

 Career

-In 2008, Azaizeh was the Director-General of the Palestinian Affairs Department.
+In 2008, Azaizeh was the director-general of the Palestinian Affairs Department.
 From 2012 until 2013, he served as Minister of Social Development.

 Awards

 In 2007, Azaizeh received the Independence Medal of the First Order.